 Charles Pineau is currently Research Director at IRSET and is also leading the Protim facility.
 He is a biochemist by training.
 He obtained is PhD in 1990 from the University of Rennes I and went for postdoc at the Population Council, Rockefeller University, New York, USA.

 Over the past thirty years, he has been working in the field of reproductive biology and is a renowned specialist of spermatogenesis.
 Charles Pineau is a past president of the French Proteomics Society (SFEAP).
 Among other duties, he is currently vice-president of the French Society for Reproductive Medicine (SMR), and PI of the Chromosome 14 initiative of Human Proteome Project (www.hupo.org).

-In terms of scientific and teaching activity, she has presented papers at international congresses, given lectures on courses and written several chapters of training books on assisted reproduction.
+In terms of scientific and teaching activity, she has presented several papers at international congresses, given lectures on courses and written several chapters of training books on assisted reproduction.

 Regarding her work, she says the following: I like my work because it combines scientific rigour, and treating and accompanying the patient in one of the most transcendental projects of their lives, as well as enabling me to learn and share day to day experiences with both patients and doctors of different nationalities, which is greatly enriching, not only professionally but also on a human level.